-- 6.3.3.2.9.
-Evaluation of Pollutant Minimization Program and task effectiveness.
-The Discharger shall use the criteria established in Provision 6.3.3.2.7 to evaluate the program and task effectiveness. - 6.3.3.2.10.
-Identification of specific tasks and timelines for future efforts.
-Based on the evaluation, the Discharger shall explain how it intends to continue or change its tasks to more effectively reduce the amount of pollutants flowing to the treatment plant, and subsequently in its effluent. - 6.3.3.3.
-The Discharger shall develop and conduct a Pollutant Minimization Program as described below when there is evidence that a priority pollutant is present in the effluent above an effluent limitation (e.g., sample results reported as detected but not quantified [DNQ] when the effluent limitation is less than the method detection limit [MDL], sample results from analytical methods more sensitive than those methods required by this Order, presence of whole effluent toxicity, health advisories for fish consumption, or results of benthic or aquatic organism tissue sampling) and either: - 6.3.3.3.1.
-A sample result is reported as DNQ and the effluent limitation is less than the Reporting Level (RL); or - 6.3.3.3.2.
-A sample result is reported as not detected (ND) and the effluent limitation is less than the MDL, using definitions described in Attachment A and reporting protocols described in the MRP. - 6.3.3.4.
-If triggered for a reason set forth in Provision 6.3.3.3, above, the Discharger's Pollutant Minimization Program shall include, but not be limited to, the following actions and submittals: - 6.3.3.4.1.
-An annual review and semi-annual monitoring of potential sources of the reportable priority pollutants, which may include fish tissue monitoring and other bio-uptake sampling, or alternative measures when source monitoring is unlikely to produce useful analytical data; - 6.3.3.4.2.
+- 6.3.3.1.
+The Discharger shall continue to implement its Pollutant Minimization Program as described below when there evidence is that a priority pollutant is present in the effluent above an effluent limitation (e.g., sample results reported as detected but not quantified [DNQ] when the effluent limitation is less than the method detection limit [MDL], sample results from analytical methods more sensitive than those methods required by this Order, presence of whole effluent toxicity, health advisories for fish consumption, or results of benthic or aquatic organism tissue sampling) and either: - 6.3.3.1.1.
+A sample result is reported as DNQ and the effluent limitation is less than the Reporting Level (RL); or - 6.3.3.1.2.
+A sample result is reported as not detected (ND) and the effluent limitation is less than the MDL, using definitions described in Attachment A and reporting protocols described in the MRP. - 6.3.3.2.
+If triggered for a reason set forth in Provision 6.3.3.1, above, the Discharger's Pollutant Minimization Program shall include, but not be limited to, the following actions and submittals: - 6.3.3.2.1.
+An annual review and semi-annual monitoring of potential sources of the reportable priority pollutants, which may include fish tissue monitoring and other bio-uptake sampling, or alternative measures when source monitoring is unlikely to produce useful analytical data; - 6.3.3.2.2.
 Quarterly monitoring for the reportable priority pollutants in the influent to the wastewater treatment system.
-The Executive Officer may approve alternative measures when influent monitoring is unlikely to produce useful analytical data; - 6.3.3.4.3.
-Submittal of a control strategy designed to proceed toward the goal of maintaining concentrations of the reportable priority pollutants in the effluent at or below the effluent limitation; - 6.3.3.4.4.
-Implementation of appropriate cost-effective control measures for the reportable priority pollutants, consistent with the control strategy; and
+The Executive Officer may approve alternative measures when influent monitoring is unlikely to produce useful analytical data; - 6.3.3.2.3.
+Submittal of a control strategy designed to proceed toward the goal of maintaining concentrations of the reportable priority pollutants in the effluent at or below the effluent limitation: - 6.3.3.2.4.
+Implementation of appropriate cost-effective control measures for the reportable priority pollutants, consistent with the control strategy; and - 6.3.3.2.5.
+Inclusion of the following specific items within the annual report required by Provision 6.3.3.2, above:

-- 6.3.3.4.5.
-Inclusion of the following specific items within the annual report required by Provision 6.3.3.2, above: - 6.3.3.4.5.1.
-All Pollutant Minimization Program monitoring results for the previous year; - 6.3.3.4.5.2.
-List of potential sources of the reportable priority pollutants; - 6.3.3.4.5.3.
-Summary of all actions undertaken pursuant to the control strategy; and - 6.3.3.4.5.4.
+- 6.3.3.2.5.1.
+All Pollutant Minimization Program monitoring results for the previous year; - 6.3.3.2.5.2.
+List of potential sources of the reportable priority pollutants; - 6.3.3.2.5.3.
+Summary of all actions undertaken pursuant to the control strategy; and - 6.3.3.2.5.4.
 Description of actions to be taken in the following year.